 Cape Town has many things to offer in the city and surrounding areas.
 Simon’s Town is an easy day trip, and it is home to Boulders Beach.
 There are only a couple places to see the endangered African penguin, and Boulders Beach is the most well known.
 Having never seen these beautiful birds in the wild, the trip down was a must for us.
 Here we will provide tips for visiting and everything you need to know to enjoy your visit.
 So let’s get started!

-While planning our trip to Cape Town, we knew that visiting the penguins was high on our list.
+While planning our trip to Cape Town, we knew that visiting the penguins was high on our list, right up there with scaling Table Mountain.
 We have always dreamed of seeing them in Antarctica or even South America.
 While this was no south pole, it was still pretty awesome.
 We were there in late June which is the off-season.
 It tends to rain more that time of year, but we lucked out and had good weather when we went to Boulders Beach.

 The drive down was gorgeous which helped build some excitement about our destination.
 Upon arrival through the gates, there were already some penguins walking about!
 Our anticipation built as we walked down the first boardwalk.
 There were hundreds of them swimming, playing, lounging, and just being as cute as possible.
 We saw penguins that looked like they were holding hands that were so adorable.
 Very romantic!
 It was hard to stop taking pictures and video of these awkward birds.